KryptikApp/kryptikwebapp/README.md

 Key pairs can do wonderful things, but existing wallets like Metamask confine their magic to a single blockchain.
 The Kryptik wallet is built to break through the borders of Ethereum and streamline digital ownership across the internet.
 One secure wallet.
-One simple API.
+One simple interface.
 One magical future.

 ## Getting Started